 A native of Natchez, Mississippi, Camp Founder/Director Bruce Moreton grew up exploring the creeks, rivers, forests, and bayous of Southwest Mississippi.
 A graduate of the University of Southern Mississippi, Bruce has taught English and social studies for over 35 years and has been involved in a wide range of youth-oriented activities, both in the community and in the schools in which he has taught.
 Currently, Bruce serves as the men’s tennis coach at Castleton University in Castleton, Vermont, and has made Night Eagle his main focus.

-An American Red Cross volunteer since he was eleven years old, Bruce earned his water safety instructor certification when he was seventeen and is currently certified as a Red Cross standard First Aid/CPR/AED instructor and as a lifeguard and a lifeguard training instructor.
+An American Red Cross volunteer since he was eleven years old, Bruce earned his water safety instructor certification when he was seventeen and later was certified as a Red Cross standard First Aid/CPR/AED instructor and as a lifeguard and a lifeguard training instructor.
 With over forty years of residential and primitive camp experience in the Southeast and in New England, Bruce continues to spend much of his time in the woods working with children and adults of all ages.

 "I do not think the measure of a civilization

 is how tall its buildings of concrete are,

 but rather how well its people have learned to relate to their environment and fellow man."